 There is no commitment beyond the current session.
-I do however, consider it useful to agree with clients to work together for an initial series of six sessions to enable us to develop a therapeutic plan.
+I do, however, consider it useful to agree with clients to work together for an initial series of six sessions to enable us to develop a therapeutic plan.

 How many sessions will I need?

-This is obviously difficult to answer before the initial consultation as individual’s circumstances vary considerably.
+This is obviously difficult to answer before the initial consultation as an individual’s circumstances vary considerably.
 On average clients attend for between 8 and twelve sessions.

 Are appointments at set weekly intervals?

 Not necessarily.
-Whilst it is preferable to see clients once a week at an agreed time, for therapeutic reasons, counsellors must live in the real word and be flexible to suit the client’s life outside of the counselling room.
+Whilst it is preferable to see clients once a week at an agreed time, for therapeutic reasons, counsellors must live in the real world and be flexible to suit the client’s life outside of the counselling room.
 This would be discussed at the initial session.